Louisp78/Louisp78/README.md

 ### Hi there,
-## I am Louis, a Mobile Engineer 👋
+## I am Louis, a Mobile Software Engineer 👋
 - 🐠 I am passionate about Oceanography
 - ⚡ I like to create fullstack apps
 - 📱 I love mobile development